 A day in the life of Pete Smith

-Associate and Investment Consultant
+Principal and Investment Consultant

 Like all of the Barnett Waddingham team, the investment team is very much that, a team.
 Although I am based in Glasgow I will be in communication on a daily basis with colleagues in the other offices, as well as in Glasgow.